sudomgamal/CuteAVR/README.md

  - [avrdude](http://savannah.nongnu.org/projects/avrdude/).
 (Optional)

 ##How to use it...
- 1. Open Qt creator and make new empty qmake project.
+ 1. Open Qt creator and make new "empty qmake project".
-   - Click *File menu* the click *New file or project* then choose *Other Project* then *Empty qmake project*.
+   - Click *File menu* then click *New file or project* then choose *Other Project* then *Empty qmake project*.
 This will create an empty project which has an empty Qt project (.pro) file.
  2. Open [CuteAVR.pro](https://github.com/eng-mg/CuteAVR/blob/master/CuteAVR.pro) file in any text editor and copy it's contents to your empty Qt project (*.pro) file.
- 3. Change the contents of your .pro file to match your needs.
-Note that you need to run qmake everytime you change the .pro file to allow the changes to take effect.
+ 3. Change the contents of your .pro file to match your needs. **Note that you need to run qmake everytime you change the .pro file to allow the changes to take effect**.
- 4. Add C files and and header files to your new qt creator project as usual.
+ 4. Add C/header files to your new qt creator project as usual.
  5. Write code then build it *aaaaaaaaand Have Fun*.

 #### What you need to change in the .pro file